Lead for Nebraska - Community Impact in Action

 Focusing on issues like civic engagement, rural broadband access, digital literacy and economic development while working to make returning to your hometown possible and not the exception to the rule, Lead For Nebraska will fill in the gaps and focus on growth.
 These tools will directly impact how communities communicate and grow for the next generation.

-In doing this we are challenging the narrative that success means “leaving your hometown and never coming back.”
+In doing this we challenge the narrative that success means “leaving your hometown and never coming back.”
 By recruiting, training and placing recent college graduates into two-year fellowships in their hometown public institutions, local government and economic development offices we will create opportunity.
 In the short term, our fellows will tackle their communities’ most pressing and complex challenges; in the long term, they will catalyze a movement to grow the bench of changemakers in Nebraska communities.

 How will Lead for Nebraska Effect Change?